ChuckFerrando/product-leadership-labs/architecture/LAB_PROMOTION_MODEL.md

 Governance owns the promotion decision.

+Labs may prepare and present promotion candidates, but it must not influence or predetermine governance decisions.

+All promotion decisions are made independently within the Portfolio Governance System.

 ## 5. Pillar Integration

 If promoted, the artifact is integrated into its target production pillar.